snehamenon/sigmo/README.md

 6. In a separate window, run `ngrok 3000`.
 This opens up a reverse tunnel to your server that is publicly accessible on the Internet.
-7. Copy the `https` URL from ngrok and paste the URL of your server into the "SMS" URL of a number on the Numbers page of your Twilio Account.
+7. Copy the `https` URL from ngrok and paste the URL of your server into the "SMS" URL of a number on the [Numbers page](https://www.twilio.com/user/account/phone-numbers/incoming) of your Twilio Account.
 On the page for that number, change the Method from "POST" to "GET".

 You're done!

+### Deploying to Heroku

+1. Create a Heroku app within this directory using `heroku create` Copy the URL of your app and paste the URL of your server into the "SMS" URL of a number on the [Numbers page](https://www.twilio.com/user/account/phone-numbers/incoming) of your Twilio Account.
+On the page for that number, change the Method from "POST" to "GET".
+2. Run `git push heroku master`
+3. Run `heroku scale web=1`
+4. Run `heroku addons:create redistogo`
+5. Set the `VENMO_ACCESS_TOKEN` environment variable with your access token using `heroku config:set VENMO_ACCESS_TOKEN=your-venmo-access-token`
+6. Set the gift limit using `heroku config:set GIFT_LIMIT=100`

 ### Credits